Business & AskBiz Glossary

 Revenue

 The total amount of money your business earns from selling products or services before any costs are deducted.
 Also called 'top line' or 'gross revenue'.
-Not the same as profit.

 Net Revenue